 Types of Small Business Insurance

-The right insurance for your business can help protect you from expensive losses.
-But with so many options available, you may not be sure which coverage is right for your particular business.
-So here’s a quick, easy-to-understand breakdown of some of the most common insurance coverage you might need for your business.
+Having the right insurance can help protect you from expensive losses.
+But with so many options available, you might not be sure which one is right for you.

-To determine your business insurance needs, you should evaluate three key areas of your small business: your property, operations, and bottom line.
-Just remember that certain areas may need more protection than others, depending on your business.
+To determine your insurance needs, you should evaluate three areas of your small business: your property, operations, and bottom line.
+Remember that certain areas may need more protection, depending on your business.

-Do you have a storefront or workshop?
-Do you drive a vehicle for your small business?
-Do you run your small business from home?
+Do you have a storefront, drive a commercial vehicle, or run your small business from home?
 Here are the main types of insurance coverage you should consider for protecting your property:

-- Commercial Property Insurance: This coverage can help protect your small business property, such as a storefront or a workshop.
-It includes protection for your building – if you own it – and its contents, including equipment, electronics, furnishings, and inventory or supplies.
-IE: If you own a retail bakery and your stock and equipment are destroyed by a fire, this coverage can help keep the replacement costs low.
-It may also cover items outside of your building, including signage, fencing and landscaping.
+- Commercial Property Insurance – This coverage can help protect your small business property, such as a storefront or workshop.
+It includes protection for your building, if you own it, and its contents, such as equipment, electronics, furnishings, and inventory or supplies.
+It may also cover items outside your building, such as signage, fencing, and landscaping.

-- Commercial Auto Insurance: If you or your staff drive vehicles as part of your day-to-day operations, you’ll want to have commercial auto insurance.
-Whether you’re an electrician driving from site to site or a florist delivering bouquets, this coverage can help cover damages to your vehicles and accident benefits should you or your staff be injured in an auto accident involving one of your commercial vehicles.
-And remember, your personal auto insurance policy may not fully protect your vehicle when it’s being used for commercial purposes.
+- Commercial Auto Insurance – If you or your staff drive vehicles as part of your day-to-day operations, you’ll want commercial auto insurance.
+This coverage can help cover damages to your vehicles and accident benefits should you or your staff be injured while on the job.
+Remember, your personal auto insurance policy may not fully protect your vehicle when used for commercial purposes.

-- Home-Based Business Insurance: Do you run your small business from home?
-Your home insurance policy may not be enough to protect your business operations or business assets.
-For instance, it won’t cover any business-related equipment, so you’ll still need additional contents coverage to ensure those items are protected in the event of a loss.
-Home-based business insurance can help cover many things such as stolen inventory, and customer slip-and-fall accidents at your home.
+- Home-Based Business Insurance – Do you run your small business from home?
+Your home insurance policy may not be enough to protect your business operations or business assets, like equipment.
+Home-based business insurance can help protect many things, such as stolen inventory or customer slip-and-fall accidents at your home.

-There are many common scenarios that could result in costly lawsuits – all of which can be covered through different forms of liability insurance.
-Here’s a breakdown of the main insurance coverage that can help protect your business’ day-to-day operations:
+Many common scenarios could result in costly lawsuits, all of which can be covered through different forms of liability insurance.
+Here’s a breakdown of the primary insurance coverage that can help protect your business’s day-to-day operations:

-- Commercial General Liability Insurance: Also known as CGL insurance, it’s essential for all types of small businesses.
-It helps protect your small business if it’s found to be responsible for causing a customer, supplier, or other third party to suffer a bodily injury.
-IE: If a customer slips and falls walking up the steps to your store, they could file a liability claim against your business for their injuries.
-Coverage may also protect your small business if you (or your staff) are legally liable for causing damage to a third party’s property.
+- Commercial General Liability Insurance (CGL) – This coverage helps protect your small business if found to be responsible for causing a customer, supplier, or another third party to suffer a bodily injury.
+It may also protect your business if you or your staff are legally liable for causing damage to a third party’s property.

 Insuring Your Bottom Line

 Unexpected losses can come in many forms.
-Recently in Hamilton, Ontario, vandals caused an estimated $100,000 worth of damage to the premises of one small business.
-Scenarios like this may force you to temporarily close up shop.
-While your net income stream could stop or be greatly reduced while you take care of repairs, your continuing normal operating expenses would start to pile up quickly.
+While your net income stream could stop or be significantly reduced while you take care of repairs, your continuing normal operating expenses would pile up quickly.
 There is, however, insurance that helps protect you should you suffer a loss of business income.